François Lavoie

 François Lavoie (born February 27, 1993) is a right-handed Canadian ten-pin bowler from Quebec City, Quebec, Canada, now making his home in Wichita, Kansas.
 He is a member of the Professional Bowlers Association, and has been a member of Team Canada.
-Lavoie has won five PBA Tour titles, including three major championships.
-He is one of only three players in history to roll a perfect 300 game in two televised PBA Tour title events, and the only player to bowl a 300 game in a U.S. Open telecast.
+Lavoie has won six PBA Tour titles, including three major championships.
+He is one of only four players in history to roll a perfect 300 game in two televised PBA Tour title events, and the only player to bowl a 300 game in a U.S. Open telecast.

 Lavoie is a member of the Storm and Turbo Grips pro staffs.

 Amateur career

 Lavoie won the 2013 World Bowling Championships trios gold medal (partners: Mark Buffa and Patrick Girard).

 In 2014, Lavoie won the Intercollegiate Singles Championship as a member of the Wichita State University bowling team.

 In 2015, Lavoie won the Intercollegiate Team Championship with Wichita State University, and the Pan Am Games doubles gold medal (with partner Dan MacLelland) in Toronto.
 During the men's doubles event Lavoie scored a perfect game in the fifth round, the first in Pan American Games history.

 Lavoie was a four-time member of Youth Team Canada, and has been a four-time member of adult Team Canada.
 With Team Canada, he has won eight international medals (4 gold, 1 silver, 3 bronze).

 In 2019, Lavoie was named to Canada's 2019 Pan American Games team.